Adult Foster Care Homes

 - Does the provider encourage you to talk freely, ask questions, and speak to other residents?

-- Does the provider welcome suggestions from family or friends?
+- Does the provider welcome suggestions from family members?

 - Are the other residents an appropriate match for your loved one?